jupyterhub/zero-to-jupyterhub-k8s/doc/source/setup-helm.rst

       kubectl create clusterrolebinding tiller --clusterrole cluster-admin --serviceaccount=kube-system:tiller

-   See the `RBAC documentation
+   See `our RBAC documentation
-   <security.html#use-role-based-access-control-rbac>`_ for more
+   <security.html#use-role-based-access-control-rbac>`_ for more information.
-   information.

    .. note::

-      While most clusters have RBAC enabled and you need this line, you **must** skip this step if your kubernetes cluster does not have RBAC enabled.
+      While most clusters have RBAC enabled and you need this line, you **must** skip this step if your Kubernetes cluster does not have RBAC enabled.

 3. Initialize `helm` and `tiller`.